David-Desmaisons/Vue.D3.sunburst/README.md

   * `highlightPath`: function that takes a node and highlight the path going from the root to the given node
   * `zoomToNode`: function that takes a node and zoom to the corresponding node
   * `resetHighlight`: function that resets the highlighting
+  * `setContextMenu`: function that takes a node and display the corresponding pop-up
+  * `closeContextMenu`: function that remove the current pop-up if any

 Typical usage: